We Think GBS (NASDAQ:GBS) Needs To Drive Business Growth Carefully

 How Is GBS' Cash Burn Changing Over Time?

-While GBS did record statutory revenue of US$442k over the last year, it didn't have any revenue from operations.
+Although GBS reported revenue of US$442k last year, it didn't actually have any revenue from operations.
 To us, that makes it a pre-revenue company, so we'll look to its cash burn trajectory as an assessment of its cash burn situation.
-The skyrocketing cash burn up 102% year on year certainly tests our nerves.
+In fact, it ramped its spending strongly over the last year, increasing cash burn by 102%.
 That sort of spending growth rate can't continue for very long before it causes balance sheet weakness, generally speaking.
-GBS makes us a little nervous due to its lack of substantial operating revenue.
-We prefer most of the stocks on this list of stocks that analysts expect to grow.
+Admittedly, we're a bit cautious of GBS due to its lack of significant operating revenues.
+So we'd generally prefer stocks from this list of stocks that have analysts forecasting growth.

 How Hard Would It Be For GBS To Raise More Cash For Growth?

-Given its cash burn trajectory, GBS shareholders may wish to consider how easily it could raise more cash, despite its solid cash runway.
-Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
+While GBS does have a solid cash runway, its cash burn trajectory may have some shareholders thinking ahead to when the company may need to raise more cash.
+Companies can raise capital through either debt or equity.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
 By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).

-GBS' cash burn of US$9.4m is about 26% of its US$36m market capitalisation.
-That's fairly notable cash burn, so if the company had to sell shares to cover the cost of another year's operations, shareholders would suffer some costly dilution.
+GBS has a market capitalisation of US$53m and burnt through US$9.4m last year, which is 18% of the company's market value.
+Given that situation, it's fair to say the company wouldn't have much trouble raising more cash for growth, but shareholders would be somewhat diluted.

 Even though its increasing cash burn makes us a little nervous, we are compelled to mention that we thought GBS' cash runway was relatively promising.
 We don't think its cash burn is particularly problematic, but after considering the range of factors in this article, we do think shareholders should be monitoring how it changes over time.
-On another note, we conducted an in-depth investigation of the company, and identified 4 warning signs for GBS (2 shouldn't be ignored!) that you should be aware of before investing here.
+Taking a deeper dive, we've spotted 4 warning signs for GBS you should be aware of, and 2 of them are a bit unpleasant.

-If you would prefer to check out another company with better fundamentals, then do not miss this free list of interesting companies, that have HIGH return on equity and low debt or this list of stocks which are all forecast to grow.
+Of course, you might find a fantastic investment by looking elsewhere.
+So take a peek at this free list of interesting companies, and this list of stocks growth stocks (according to analyst forecasts)

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.